Dr.LLM: Dynamic Layer Routing in LLMs: Introduction

 We propose \textbf{Dr.LLM} (\textbf{D}ynamic \textbf{R}outing of \textbf{L}ayers for \textbf{LM}s), a retrofittable framework that equips a frozen, pretrained LLM with lightweight, per-layer routers that decide whether to \emph{skip}, \emph{execute}, or \emph{repeat} their layer.
 Routers operate in windowed, mean-pooled hidden states and are trained with \emph{explicit supervision} obtained from an offline Monte Carlo Tree Search (MCTS).
 For each input, MCTS discovers execution paths, that is, which layers to skip or repeat, such that they preserve or improve task accuracy under a constrained compute budget.
 Training the routers with supervised learning on 4k optimized paths is lightweight, since only the few router parameters are updated while the LLM remains frozen.
 The trained router removes the need for any search at inference time, enabling compute-efficient inference that increases accuracy, without modifying the base model weights.

-Empirically, Dr.LLM improves the accuracy of reasoning-heavy tasks while \emph{reducing} the average number of executed layers (Fig.~\ref{fig:teaser}).
+Empirically, Dr.LLM improves the accuracy of reasoning-heavy tasks while \emph{reducing} the average number of executed layers (Fig.~\ref{fig:teaser}), where “number of layers” denotes the \emph{sum of active layers across all forward passes}, so a 32-layer model generating long sequences accumulates several hundred layer applications in total.
+Also, Dr.LLM cuts generation time by 15.3\% on 1k-token runs, with router overhead under 1\%.
 On ARC (logic) and DART (math), accuracy improves in all cases, with mean gains of \textbf{+2.25} percentage points (\textbf{\%p}) and 5.0 fewer layers per example across six models.
 Routers generalize out-of-domain (e.g., MMLU, GSM8k, AIME, TruthfulQA, SQuADv2, GPQA, AGIEval, PIQA) with only 0.85\%p average accuracy drop while retaining efficiency, indicating that learned routing policies transfer beyond the supervised domains.
 Lastly, \method outperforms all prior SoTA routing methods by up to \textbf{+7.7\%p} accuracy.
 Our contributions are as follows: \begin{itemize} \item \textbf{Supervised dynamic routing for frozen LLMs.} We introduce per-layer routers that decide to either \texttt{skip}, \texttt{execute}, or \texttt{repeat} their layer.
-We train the routers end-to-end on only 4k execution paths optimized for accuracy, discovered offline. \item \textbf{Effective path supervision via MCTS.} We present a length-aware MCTS to find layer edits (skips/repeats) under a budget and to retain only accuracy-preserving or improving paths, generating a compact supervision dataset without modifying the base weights. \item \textbf{Lightweight router training.} We propose windowed mean-pooling for stable decisions on long contexts and use focal loss with class-rebalancing weights, combined with a lightweight two-layer linear model, which together handle class imbalance and keep the computation overhead negligible. \item \textbf{Accuracy increase and compute efficiency.} On ARC and DART across six models, accuracy improves in all cases, with up to \textbf{+4.0}\%p and \textbf{11.0} layers saved per example in that case, without architectural changes, retraining, or inference-time search. \item \textbf{Robust generalization.} Routers transfer to out-of-domain benchmarks with only a 0.85\%p average drop, indicating that policies learned during router training remain useful beyond the training tasks.
+We train the routers end-to-end on only 4k execution paths optimized for accuracy, discovered offline. \item \textbf{Effective path supervision via MCTS.} We present a length-aware MCTS to find layer edits (skips/repeats) under a budget and to retain only accuracy-preserving or improving paths, generating a compact supervision dataset without modifying the base weights. \item \textbf{Lightweight router training.} We propose windowed mean-pooling for stable decisions on long contexts and use focal loss with class-rebalancing weights, combined with a lightweight two-layer linear model, which together handle class imbalance and keep the computation overhead negligible. \item \textbf{Accuracy increase and compute efficiency.} On ARC and DART across six models, accuracy improves in all cases, with up to \textbf{+4.0}\%p and \textbf{11.0} layers saved per example in that case, without architectural changes, retraining, or inference-time search. \item \textbf{Robust generalization.} Routers transfer to out-of-domain benchmarks with only a 0.85\%p average drop, showing that policies learned during training remain useful beyond the training tasks.

 \end{itemize}